near/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 These values can be queried by using the [`protocol_config`](/api/rpc/protocol#protocol-config) RPC endpoint.

 The first is a baseline cost, no matter the contract size.
-Keeping in mind that each need to be multiplied by two, for both `send` and `execute` costs, and will also require sending & executing a receipt (see blue box above), the gas units comes to:
+Keeping in mind that each need to be multiplied by two, for both `send` and `execute` costs, and will also require sending & executing a receipt, the gas units comes to:

     2 * 184765750000 +
     2 * contract_size_in_bytes * 64572944 +